alextobias/morf-mwe-alex-readme/MWE-Walkthrough.md

 | ... | ... | ... |

-**This `output.csv` is **NOT** local to the dockerfile; it is saved in the MORF backend.**
+**This `output.csv` is **NOT** local to the dockerfile; it is saved to MORF for evaluation**.
+For data privacy reasons, users do not have direct access to the `output.csv` file.

 ## After job execution

 This concludes the execution of the MWE.
-The result, `output.csv` is then evaluated by the MORF on a variety of statistical scores, resulting in a file `eval.csv`, which will be emailed to the submitter when the evaluation has finished.
+The result, `output.csv` is then evaluated by MORF on a variety of statistical scores, resulting in a file `eval.csv`, which will be emailed to the submitter when the evaluation has finished.